ChemCryst/crystals/newdocs/crystals/reflectiondata.rst

-   At present there are three different weighting schemes available for merging equivalent reflections.
+   At present there are four different weighting schemes available for merging equivalent reflections.
    These are :

             #.
 Each reflection is given equal weight (unit weights).
             #.
 Weights based on a Gaussian distribution.
             #. :math:`w_i = 1.0/\sigma_i^2`  for each reflection.
+            #.
+Robust/resistant weights (Blessing 1997)